jyp334/flutter_local_notifications/flutter_local_notifications/README.md

 ```

 If you have set notifications to be periodically shown, then on older iOS versions (< 10), if the application was uninstalled without cancelling all alarms then the next time it's installed you may see the "old" notifications being fired.
-If this is not the desired behaviour, then you can add code similar to the following to the `didFinishLaunchingWithOptions` method of your `AppDelegate` class.
+If this is not the desired behaviour, then you can add the following to the `didFinishLaunchingWithOptions` method of your `AppDelegate` class.

-Objective-C:

 ```objc
 if(![[NSUserDefaults standardUserDefaults]objectForKey:@"Notification"]){